basho-labs/little_riak_book/en/03-developers.md

 You can also write precommit functions in JavaScript, though Erlang code will execute faster.

-Post-commits are similar in form and function, but they react after a commit has occurred.
+Post-commits are similar in form and function, albeit executed after the write has been performed.
+Key differences:

+* The only language supported is Erlang.
+* The function's return value is ignored, thus it cannot cause a failure message to be sent to the client.

 ## Entropy